TaddyLab/deepir/README.md

 # deep inverse regression

-Using unsupervised AI within sub-corpora as the input for Bayesian discrimination.
+Using unsupervised AI within sub-groups as the input for Bayesian discrimination.